chopraamhk/GWAS_UKB/README.md

 rm -rf ~/miniconda3/miniconda.sh
 ```

-After installing, initialize your newly-installed Miniconda.
+After you install it, you can just initialize your newly-installed Miniconda.
 The following commands initialize for bash and zsh shells:

 ```
 ~/miniconda3/bin/conda init bash